Ari-O-Alt/Ari-O-Alt/README.md

 ### Developer by day, developer by night

-- 🔭 I’m currently working on my Github README page and modeling 3D doughnut.
+- 🔭 I’m currently working on my Github README page and modeling 3D doughnuts.
 - 🌱 I’m currently learning Python/ Django and 3D Modeling.
-- 👯 I’m looking to collaborate on technical writing and 3D Modeling.
+- 👯 I’m looking to collaborate on technical writing.
 - 🤔 I’m looking for help with React.
 - 📫 How to reach me: on [DEV](https://dev.to/cilvako) or [Twitter](https://twitter.com/Cilvako).
 - 😄 Pronouns: she/ her.